arviz-devs/arviz/GOVERNANCE.md

 #### Election Process

 * Voting occurs over a period of at least 1 week, at the conclusion of the nominations.
-Voting is blind and mediated by either an application or a third party like Numfocus.
+  Voting is blind and mediated by either an application or a third party like NumFOCUS.
   Each voter can vote zero or more times, once per each candidate.
-As this is not about ranking but about capabilities, voters vote on a yes/no basis per candidate -- “would I trust this person to lead ArviZ?”.
+As this is not about ranking but about capabilities, voters vote on a yes/neutral/no basis per candidate -- “would I trust this person to lead ArviZ?”.
 * In the event of a tie there will be a runoff election for the tied candidates.
-To avoid further ties and discriminate more among the tied candidates, this vote will be held by [Majority Judgment](https://en.wikipedia.org/wiki/Majority_judgment): for each candidate, voters judge their suitability for office as either Excellent, Very Good, Good, Acceptable, Poor, or Reject.
+To avoid further ties and discriminate more among the tied candidates, this vote will be held by [Majority Judgment](https://en.wikipedia.org/wiki/Majority_judgment) (MJ): for each candidate, voters judge their suitability for office as either Excellent, Very Good, Good, Acceptable, Poor, or Reject.
 Multiple candidates may be given the same grade by a voter.
 The candidate with the highest median grade is the winner.
 * If more than one candidate has the same highest median-grade, the MJ winner is discovered by removing (one-by-one) any grades equal in value to the shared median grade from each tied candidate's total.
 This is repeated until only one of the previously tied candidates is currently found to have the highest median-grade.
 * If ties are still present after this second round, the winner will be chosen at random.
   Each person tied will pick a number between 0 and 100, and a random integer will be generated from random.org.
 The person with the closet circular distance will be selected.
 * At the conclusion of voting, all the results will be posted.
 * The decision about who can vote after the first election is deferred to the council.
   See below for details

 #### Length of Tenure and Reverification
 * Council members term limits are 4 years, after which point their seat will come up for reelection.
 * Each year on April 7th council members will be asked to restate their commitment to being on the council
 * Attempts should be made to reach every council member over at least 2 communication media.
-For example: email, slack, phone, or github.
+For example: email, Slack, phone, or GitHub.
 * If a council member does not restate their commitment their seat will be vacated.
 * Inactivity can be determined by lack of substantial contribution, including votes on council, code or discussion contributions, contributions in the community or otherwise.
 * In the event of a vacancy in the council, an election will be held to fill the position.